MyHubAlex/feathers-guide/offline/sync-setup.md

 *Notice that `stock: "a97"` has been changed, differently, on the client and on the server.*

-After we simulate a reconnection.
+Now we simulate a reconnection.
 ```javascript
 replicator.connection.reconnected();
 ```